tariqbuilds/linux-dash/README.md

 **Please note: If you would like to limit access to linux-dash, please add `.htaccess` or other security measure.**

+## Goals for v2.0
+- [ ] Backend ported to Python from PHP
+- [ ] Add config file
+- [ ] Segregate core code-base and modules
+  - Each module in a separate directory with front-end template, back-end file, bash script
+- [ ] Add project to package managers
+- [ ] Backend ported to Python from PHP

 ## Support